abhinav4848/_Obsidian-Others-Projects/Designing new enabling environments can be framed as designing a University++.md

 - Students at the best universities actually advance their field, rather than just learning facts. ([[Enabling environments focus on doing what’s enabled]])
 - Universities use rituals, culture, structured timelines, titles, and physical space to (weakly) create an [[Enacted experience]], demonstrating [[Enacted experiences can bootstrap active participation in enabling environments]].

-Contemporary enabling environments like [Y Combinator](https://notes.andymatuschak.org/z9MxCsvv8DcHndqRECbxrRi) have already replaced elements of the university.
+Contemporary enabling environments like [[Y Combinator]] have already replaced elements of the university.
 It’s interesting to consider designing novel enabling environments with this purpose specifically in mind; e.g.:

 - to expand the amount of original research participants (including expert participants) can do
-- to do a better job than the university at connecting to meaning ([Transcendental narrative](https://notes.andymatuschak.org/z2nUCgx2yYZFT1zaFSocZop); [Enabling environments’ activities directly serve an intrinsically meaningful purpose](https://notes.andymatuschak.org/z3PJFWDZ7gar2ttawQTmBek))
+- to do a better job than the university at connecting to meaning ([[Transcendental narrative]]; [[Enabling environments’ activities directly serve an intrinsically meaningful purpose]])
-- to more effectively bootstrap novices into doing ([Novices in enabling environments often can’t do what’s enabled](https://notes.andymatuschak.org/zPrYC99kH227c1otipAefyQ))
+- to more effectively bootstrap novices into doing ([[Novices in enabling environments often can’t do what’s enabled]])
-- to scale more effectively ([Enacted experiences have incredible potential as a mass medium](https://notes.andymatuschak.org/z984ZZLbG4wREM6HAZAovMB))
+- to scale more effectively ([[Enacted experiences have incredible potential as a mass medium]])

 MOOCs were a failed attempt in this direction.
 A related useful framing, then, is “What do MOOCs really want to be?”